s) Provisions and contingencies

 Credit risk is the risk that the counter party will not meet its obligation under a financial instrument, leading to a financial loss.
 The Company is exposed to credit risk from its operating activities (primarily trade receivables) and from its financing activities, including deposits with banks, foreign exchange transactions and other financial instruments.
 The carrying amount of trade receivables, advances, deposits, cash and bank balances, bank deposits and interest receivable on deposits represents the Company's maximum exposure to the credit risk.

 Credit risk from balances with banks is managed by the Company's treasury department in accordance with Company's policy.
 No other financial asset carry a significant exposure with respect to the credit risk.
 Bank deposits and cash balances are placed with reputable banks and deposits are with reputable government, public bodies and others.
-Since Company operates on business model of primarily cash and carry, credit risk from receivable perspective is insignificant.
+Since the Company operates on business model of primarily cash and carry, credit risk from receivable perspective is insignificant.

 b) Capital management and gearing ratio

-For the purpose of the Company's capital management, capital includes issued equity capital, share premium and all other equity reserves attributable to the equity holders.
-The primary objective of the Company's capital management is to maximise the shareholder value.
+For the purpose of the Company's capital management, capital includes issued equity capital, securities premium and all other equity reserves attributable to the equity holders.
+The primary objective of the company's capital management is to maximise the shareholder value.
 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
 The Company monitors capital using a gearing ratio, which is debt divided by total capital.
 The Company includes within debt, interest bearing loans and borrowings.

 48. Others